-My biggest and best trip yet.
-Find out what countries I explored in Europe for my birthday this year!
+Find out what countries I explored on my first time in Europe for my birthday this year!

 Every year since 2011, except 2012, I would always go out of the country for my birthday.
 It’s my way of treating myself.
 I think it’s important that we all give ourselves a break once in a while, and just be away from all the usual things around us.

 Traveling around South East Asia has been fun, but I thought of going a bit farther this year.
 From my previous post, a guide on how to get a Schengen visa, it’s a dead giveaway of where I went to celebrate my special day.
 So yes, I went to Europe!
 I’ve always wanted to go there since I was 11 years old.
 All those castles and old buildings with intricate details really fascinate me.

-My initial plan was to be away for a month, but after much debate in my mind and weighing of options, I decided to cut the trip down to two weeks.
+My initial plan was to be away for a month, but after much debate with myself and weighing of options, I decided to cut the trip down to two weeks.
 16 days to be exact… which was totally fine!
 So without further ado, let’s start this trip!

 I left Singapore night of June 30.
 I flew with Etihad Airlines for my first ever trip to Europe, so obviously the connecting flight was in Abu Dhabi.
 Duration of the first leg of the journey was 7 hours, which is already the longest flight I’ve ever taken so far.

 The second leg of the flight to Europe was another 7 hours.
 We landed at exactly 7:00 AM in Frankfurt, Germany, five minutes earlier than expected.
 At this point, I was really ecstatic thinking that I’m finally in my dream destination.
 Best way to welcome your birth month, right?!

 I chose to land at Frankfurt Airport because it’s one of the biggest airports in Germany.
 I believe that means air fare going there would be cheaper, unlike if you landed at a smaller airport.
 Also because I wanted to buy a luggage at one of the stores there, but changed my mind last minute.
 I mean I can’t be spending a lot already on my first day!